skupperproject/skupper/charts/network-observer/README.md

 ## Prerequisites

-- A Skupper Version 2 Site running in the same Kuberentes Namesapce the network observer is to be installed in.
+- A Skupper Version 2 Site running in the same Kubernetes Namespace the network observer is to be installed in.
 - The Skupper Controller running and managing the Site.